 The Piedmont Blues Preservation Society has been providing performances, exhibitions, and educational programs exploring the importance and history of the blues music genre in our schools for many years.
 Studies have shown that music education is beneficial by increasing reading comprehension, writing ability, mathematics problem solving, and on-task-performance in science classrooms.

-Over the years the Piedmont Blues Preservation Society has been able to secure nationally known blues music performers, such as Cephas and Wiggins or most recently, Fruteland Jackson.
+Over the years the Piedmont Blues Preservation Society has occasionally been able to secure nationally known blues music performers, such as Cephas and Wiggins or most recently, Fruteland Jackson to supplement our local Blues in the Schools performers.
 As a matter of fact, Fruteland personally reached teaching 1 million students while in Greensboro as part of PBPS Blues in the Schools program in 2010.
 These artists have “lived the blues,” and are happy to share stories, experiences, and their music to educate and entertain our children.